-The northeastern region of the state has a rich and unique history of Germans living in Russia, who emigrated to Colorado (read more about Colorado’s German-Russian community here).
-Krautburgers are one of the traditional foods they brought over with them, and it’s still a popular menu item in the area today.
-One to try: Schwartz’s Krautburger Kitchen (http://www.krautburger.com).
+The state’s northeastern region has a rich and unique history of Germans living in Russia who emigrated to Colorado (read more about Colorado’s German-Russian community here).
+Krautburgers are one of the traditional foods they brought over with them, and it’s still a popular menu item in the area today—one to try: Schwartz’s Krautburger Kitchen (http://www.krautburger.com).

 820 39th St, Evans